 Leaf’s motor makes a mild whirring sound at speeds below 18mph and externally emits a “Jetsonian electric tone” to alert pedestrians of its otherwise silent presence.
 Like other EVs, the lack of ICE engine “white noise” provides an incredibly quiet drive for Leaf occupants.

 Leafs now use a “one-pedal” driving mode – called e-Pedal – (like the Chevrolet Bolt), which lets drivers bring the car to a complete halt by taking their foot of the pedal.
 Decreasing accelerator pressure entirely triggers a gradual progression to a peak of 0.20 g of deceleration as more speed is scrubbed.
 Or, you can use the regular brake pedal mode.

-• Automatic Emergency Braking With Pedestrian Detection monitors speed and distance between Leaf and the car ahead; it lets drivers know when to slow down.
-This available system can even automatically engage the brakes to help avoid a collision or lessen the severity of an impact.
+Automatic Emergency Braking with Pedestrian Detection: monitors your speed and distance between you and the car ahead, and can let you know if you need to slow down.
+It can also automatically engage the brakes to help avoid a frontal collision or lessen the severity of an impact.
 And when it detects a pedestrian in the crosswalk, it can stop you in your tracks.

-• Available High Beam Assist helps out with night vision, providing consideration for fellow drivers.
-It automatically switches to low beam headlights when it detects a vehicle ahead, and turns the high beams back on when you need them.
+High Beam Assist: helps out with night vision, while being considerate of other drivers.
+It automatically switches to low-beam headlights when it detects a vehicle ahead, and turns the high beams back on when you need them.